April 2017 ~ Northbound

 Day 2184 ~ Grand TetonsApril 12th, 2017

 With another early start, we made it to Jackson a couple hours before the library opened so we turned toward Grand Teton National Park, located a few minutes' drive out of the town.
 We're still a bit early and only three miles of the road was open, but our annual pass gets us in for no extra charge so we went to check it out while we're so close.

 Towering above us at 11 and 12 thousand feet, they were quite spectacular.
 Too bad the loop wasn't open, but we'll have to save that for another trip.
 After tromping around in the snow making photographs, we headed back to town.

 The library matches the feel of the town.
 Jackson, like so many others, has been discovered by the well-to-do, and doing well.
-Sara liked it so much that she spent a good part of the day lounging in the comfy chairs taking advantage of her spring break and fast wifi.
+Nika liked it so much that she spent a good part of the day lounging in the comfy chairs taking advantage of her spring break and fast wifi.
 Upon entering, I saw that some certified tax people were coming in the afternoon to offer free tax preparation so I took the opportunity to get a few questions answered.
 Peter slogged away at coding projects.